 Highlights: Charming countryside, well-preserved medieval towns & castles, lush vineyards, under-touristed sites.
 Detailed highlights can be found in our article, 5 Awesome Cities in France That Aren't Paris.

-Route 1 (Canadian Rockies, ~1 week) – Calgary – Banff – Lake Louise – Jasper – Edmonton – Elk Island National Park – Calgary
+Route 1 (Canadian Rockies): Calgary – Banff – Lake Louise – Jasper – Edmonton – Elk Island National Park – Calgary.
+Allocate 1 week at least.

-Route 2 (Badlands, Prairies, and Lakes, ~2-2.5 weeks) – Calgary – Dinosaur Provincial Park – Drumheller – Head-Smashed-in-Buffalo-Jump – MooseJaw – Regina – Saskatoon – Winnipeg – Thunder Bay – Algonquin Park – Sault Ste.
-Marie – Wawa – Toronto
+Route 2 (Badlands, Prairies, and Lakes): Calgary – Dinosaur Provincial Park – Drumheller – Head-Smashed-in-Buffalo-Jump – MooseJaw – Regina – Saskatoon – Winnipeg – Thunder Bay – Algonquin Park – Sault Ste.
+Marie – Wawa – Toronto.
+Allocate 2-2.5 weeks.

 When to go: summer (June – Aug) or fall (Sep – Oct) for ideal temps.
-Fall brings magnificent colours to the trees and far less tourists than summer.
+Fall brings magnificent colours and fewer tourists.

 Highlights: Endlessly flat wheat fields, Alberta badlands, quaint Canadian towns, big cities (Winnipeg, Calgary & Toronto are must-sees), infinite lakes, elusive wildlife such as moose, elk, deer, bears, and foxes.

 Thrifty tips: Jasper/Banff are expensive – camp when possible and if wanting to canoe, try cheaper alternatives to Lake Louise (e.g. Emerald Lake).
-If travelling to multiple national parks, you may want to buy an unlimited entry parks pass.
-Note: this is cheaper to order ahead online from Parks Canada, if possible.
+If travelling to multiple national parks, you may want to buy a parks pass.